djndl1/CSNotes/os/unix_linux/fileDirIO.md

 The `sync`, `fsync` and `fdatasync` are provided to ensure consistency of the file system on disk with the contents of the buffer cache.
 The function `sync` is normally called periodically (usually every 30 seconds) from a system daemon, often called `update`.

+## `fcntl` function

+The `fcntl` function can change the properties of a file that is already open.
+- Duplicate an existing descriptor

+- Get/set file descriptor flags

+- Get/set file status flags

+- Get/set asynchronous I/O ownership

+- Get/set record locks

 ## `ioctl` function

 The `ioctl` function has always been the catchall for I/O operations.
 The system provides generic `ioctl` commands for different classes of devices.